adamrmelnyk/oxide_boy/README.md

   * Currently we stop at the anti-piracy step when the boot rom checks to see if the nintendo logo in the cartrige is correct.
 * Sound
 * I/O
+* CLI args so we can accept a ROM
+* Shutdown after locking up at 0xe9 of the boot ROM
 * Hard code the boot rom so we don't need a file for it?

 ### Resources